Oleksiy-student/CNN-CV-medical/README.md

 # Task 2:
 Task2.ipnyb
+Task2_kMeans.ipynb
+Task2_kNN.ipynb

 ### Description:
 This machine learning program is designed to perform feature extraction and classification tasks using deep learning models.
 It utilizes PyTorch for model building and training, leveraging the ResNet34 architecture for feature extraction from Dataset 1.
-The program is capable of processing images, extracting features, and classifying them into different categories.
+The program is capable of processing images, extracting features, and classifying/clustering them into different categories.

 ### Features:
 Model Building: Use of ResNet34 for feature extraction.